J1149/j1149.github.io/developers/pai_core_apis/dump_priv_key.md

 *See also*

-* ImportPrivKey: adds a private key to your wallet.
+* `ImportPrivKey`: adds a private key to your wallet.
 The key should be formatted in the wallet import format created by the dumpprivkey RPC.
-* DumpWallet: creates or overwrites a file with all wallet keys in a human-readable format.
+* `DumpWallet`: creates or overwrites a file with all wallet keys in a human-readable format.